olinjs/olinjs/deepdives/designs-diagrams/README.md

 ###TDD
-We learned a little bit about Test-Driven-Development last lesson, but we didn't go in to too much depth about using it for planning your application.
+We learned a little bit about Test-Driven-Development before, but we didn't go in to too much depth about using it for planning your application.
 If you really take your TDD seriously, you can treat your tests as a high-level specification for the functionality of your application.
 If you write all of your tests first, not only are you always validating your application, but you also have a fill-in-the-blank roadmap for development.
 How convenient!